addisonlynch/iexfinance/docs/source/usage.rst

 | ``splitsRange``      | `splits <https://iextrading.com/developer/docs/#splits>`__         | ``1m``      |
 +----------------------+--------------------------------------------------------------------+-------------+

-*Note: specifying options other than the defaults will **significantly** impact performance due to collision between the dividends and splits range options that require separate requests and merging.
-We have contacted IEX about this issue and hope to resolve it soon.*
+.. note:: Due to collisions between the dividends and splits range options that require separate requests and merging.
+The single _range value specified will apply to the chart, dividends, and splits endpoints.
+We have contacted IEX about this issue and hope to resolve it soon.

 IEX Market Data
 ---------------